 If you need support but don’t live in these areas, please visit The Family Support Network for more resources.

-Support for parents with problematic drug and alcohol use
+Support for parents concerned about their drug and alcohol use.

 Attach is a program similar to Parenting Under Pressure, but it specialises in support for parents who live with problematic drug and alcohol use and have children aged 8 years or under.